 Bowfell Oak Unfinished Kitchen

 This stunning Bowfell Unfinished Kitchen features natural oak shaker kitchen cupboards and an accented deep plum shaker kitchen island.
 The beautiful black granite worktops go seamlessly with this design, but give it a modern edge.
 Made from sustainable oak and other materials, this multi-wood kitchen makes you want to stay in the kitchen.

 A made to measure fitted bedroom and en-suite is something everyone dreams about, and this stunning Bella Fitted Ivory Shaker Bedroom is no exception.
 The cashmere, cappuccino and rustic berry colour scheme accents the beautiful Shaker Wardrobe perfectly.

 Avion Ivory Shaker Kitchen

-For advice on your kitchen or bedroom, do not hesitate to call 0121 788 2810 or get in touch.
+For advice on your kitchen or bedroom, do not hesitate to call 0121 788 2810 or get in touch with us today.